 Tell us about yourself, your interests outside of work?

-Being a mother of two, aged 4yrs and 1yrs, means I lead a very busy lifestyle.
+Being a mother of three means I lead a very busy lifestyle.
 As a family we are involved in our local AFL football club Killarney Vale Bombers and try to assist with family and community fundraisers.
 I am a creative person and love to create different things with my children and around the house.
 We love to explore the great outdoors visiting our local beaches, gardens and parks.

 Tell us about the service you offer at BELC.